.

 • Clearly label all reagents with their expiration dates visible and easily accessible.

-• Train lab staff to always take the reagents from the back of the room or shelf, ensuring older stock is always pulled and utilized first.
+• Train lab staff to always use reagents from the back of the room or shelf, ensuring older stock is always pulled and utilized first.

 • Establish regular communications with the lab’s reagent suppliers to receive notifications about upcoming expirations.

-• Conduct regular audits of what reagents are in stock to identify expired items.
+• Conduct regular audits to identify expired items.

 • Maintain detailed records and documentation of all purchased reagents, their usage, and expiration dates.